metachord/flvsak/README.md

     $ flvsak -in in_file.flv -out out_crop.flv -crop 1619000..1731000,2753000..2812000 -crop-wait-keyframe
 ```

+If crop range is one number, frame with this DTS will be cropped.

 ## Broken file recover ##

 To recover broken FLV-file, use flag `-recover`.
 On every broken frame reader will skip byte until valid.
 If option `-max-frame-size` specified frame with body greater than this value also broken.